Leo Mazzone: Honors

 He was inducted in the Kinston Professional Baseball Hall of Fame in 1993.

 In his book The Baseball Economist, J.C.
 Bradbury titles a chapter, "How Good is Leo Mazzone?"
 Using statistical analysis, he analyzes whether Mazzone had a significant impact upon the pitchers that he coached.
 The sample is all pitchers who have pitched at least one year under Mazzone and one year under a different pitching coach.
 Bradbury found that Mazzone lowered the ERA of pitchers by an average of 0.64 points, and that after leaving Mazzone, pitchers' ERA increased by an average of 0.78 points.
 Bradbury believes that such an impact is deserving of Hall of Fame consideration.

 ESPN.com lists him number one on the list of "Top 10 Assistant Coaches of All-Time".

 On July 30, 2022, the Atlanta Braves inducted him into the franchise Hall of Fame.

 Post-coaching career

 Currently, Mazzone works as a color commentator for Fox.
-On August 30, 2016, Mazzone was named Special Advisor to the Furman University (Greenville, SC) Baseball Program.
 He resides in upstate South Carolina.